Federal Fraud Cases (Criminal & Civil)

 Medicare Fraud Investigation by the Department of Justice and the Federal Bureau of Investigation (FBI) against our client.
 We took the case with the goal to preserve our client’s license and his freedom.
 After several meetings with the government prosecutors, we were able to convince the government to end the investigation.
 Our detailed understanding of all relevant medicare laws permitted us to successfully defend our client and the investigation resulted in no civil and no criminal liability for our client and any of its principals, directors, employees, and otherwise affiliated individuals.

 SEC v.
 Client (Criminal—Insider Trading, SEC Fraud).
 Our client hired us after learning that the FBI was investigating his employer and management for securities fraud, insider trading, and misappropriation of investor funds.
-We positioned our client early with the U.S. Attorney’s Office and the federal prosecutors handling the matter realizing that there was substantial exposure for him with respect to co-mingling of funds.
+A federal criminal defense attorney from Oberheiden P.C. positioned our client early with the U.S. Attorney’s Office and the federal prosecutors handling the matter, realizing that there was substantial exposure for him with respect to co-mingling of funds.
 When the prosecutor wanted to hear from our client, we only offered what is called an Attorney Proffer, that is the attorney, but not the client himself, would give the government information (which cannot be used against a client).
 The government agreed and I had the opportunity to present our side of the story while pointing the Justice Department in several directions they were previously not aware of.
 Approximately eight months later, the government filed indictments against several members of the company—but not against our client!
 Case resolved with zero liability and no criminal charges.

 Medicare Fraud Investigation by the Department of Justice and the Office of Inspector General (OIG) against our client.
 We were able to convince the government to end the case investigation after providing convincing reasons that our client complied with all relevant medicare laws and regulations.
 Our medicare law familiarity allowed us to successfully defend our client and the case resulted in no civil and no criminal liability for our client and any of its principals, directors, employees, and otherwise affiliated individuals.